Inheriting a piece of land is often associated with strong emotions—the most obvious being grief after the loss of a family member or close friend.

 Likewise, you may already have a lot of “emotional equity” tied up in the land you inherited.
 Maybe it was a favorite camping spot in the mountains your family returned to each summer or an acre or two overlooking a lake where you learned to swim or spent countless hours fishing.

 Those memories are great.
-But whether you eventually decide to use or sell the property, you don’t want your emotional state to cloud your judgment.
-So here are 3 mistakes we hope you’ll avoid after learning you’ve inherited land:
+But whether you ultimately decide to use or sell the property, it’s important that you don’t allow your emotions to cloud your judgment.
+To help you, here are 3 mistakes we hope you’ll avoid after learning you’ve inherited land:

 Mistake #1: Assuming You Legally Own It